amichaelsen/data-science-interview-prep/_sources/practice/probability.md

 $$

-### Given a random Bernoulli trial generator, how do you return a value sampled from a normal distribution.
-TODO

 ### What is MLE?
 What about MAP?
 How do they compare?

 **MLE**, or **Maximum Likelihood Estimation**, is a means of estimating a parameter of a distribution.
 Let $D(p)$ be a distribution with parameter $p$, from which we have sampled points $X_1,\ldots, X_n$.
 Then using the distribution, we can compute a likelihood function $\mathcal{L}(p;X_1,\ldots, X_n)$ that is the probability of drawing this sample which depends on the parameter $p$.
 If the distribution is continuous, the probability would be 0, so $\mathcal{L}$ instead captures the density function evaluated for this sample.